 (See also Overview of Transplantation Overview of Transplantation Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
 The most common type of... read more .)

-Heart transplantation is reserved for people who have one of the following disorders if the disorder cannot be treated effectively with drugs or other forms of surgery:
+Heart Biology of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
+The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more transplantation is reserved for people who have one of the following disorders if the disorder cannot be treated effectively with drugs or other forms of surgery:

 Heart transplantation alone cannot be done if people have severe pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
 People... read more (high blood pressure in the arteries of the lungs) that has not responded to drug treatment.
 These people would likely be candidates for combined heart-lung transplantation Lung and Heart-Lung Transplantation Lung transplantation is the surgical removal of a healthy lung or part of a lung from a living person and then its transfer into someone whose lungs no longer function.
 Heart-lung transplantation... read more .

 In some medical centers, heart machines can keep people alive for weeks or months until a compatible heart can be found.
-Also, newly developed, implantable artificial hearts (called ventricular assist devices or VADs) that pump blood to the rest of the body are being used to tide people over until a heart is available or are used in people who are not candidates for heart transplantation.
-Because these devices have been greatly improved, they are increasingly being used as a long-term replacement.
+Also, implantable artificial hearts (called ventricular assist devices or VADs) that pump blood to the rest of the body are being used to tide people over until a heart is available or are used in people who are not candidates for heart transplantation.
+These devices are increasingly being used as a long-term replacement.
 As a result, the need for heart transplantation has somewhat decreased.

 About 95% of people who have had a heart transplant are substantially better able to exercise and do daily activities than they were before the transplantation.
 Over 70% return to full-time employment.
 About 85 to 90% of heart transplant recipients survive for at least 1 year.